A from-scratch web framework in Odin

 Runes — the middleware chain

 A rune is a proc(b: ^Bifrost, next: Next).
 Inscribe one with rune; they run in registration order, each wrapping everything after it.
 Calling next(b) runs the next layer — or, at the end, dispatches the route.
-Skip the call to short-circuit, the way cors answers a preflight OPTIONS directly.
+Skip the call to short-circuit, the way cors answers a preflight OPTIONS directly or csrf rejects a tokenless POST with a 403.

 gh.rune(&app, gh.cors) // CORS headers + preflight short-circuit